muggy8/improbable/have-and-havenot/U5fsaQzI.md

 I now have another failed summoning.

-Melody is more or less the same Melody that Phanna killed except that, somehow, she had survived Phanna's counter attack.
+Melody is more or less the same Melody that Phanna killed except that, somehow, she had survived Phanna's counter-attack.

 But I know Melody's strengths and weaknesses pretty well after seeing her in action during the exam and more so considering I was her pre-exam inspector.